Juno IX BSX Operating Hours counter operation manual -Additional Information

 - As close as possible to the motor to be detected (<5 cm).

-- Non-magnetic, low-vibration surface.
+- Non-magnetic, low-vibration surface

-- Sensor alignment can be arbitrary (3D detection), but one axis should be as radial as possible to the motor axis.
+- Sensor alignment can be arbitrary (3D detection), but one axis should be as radial as possible to the motor axis

-- Directly on ferromagnetic surfaces or thick steel housings (shielding).
+- Directly on ferromagnetic surfaces or thick steel housings (shielding)

-- Next to power lines or large transformers.
+- Next to power lines or large transformers

 - Screws, clips, or adhesive pads – vibration-proof and thermally decoupled.

-The operating hours counter uses changes in the magnetic field during operation of a machine or device to automatically detect activity periods.
-A 3-axis magnetic field sensor measures the local field continuously or periodically.
-When a characteristic change is detected (e.g., motor start, rotating parts, or current flow nearby), the electronics interpret this as an active state.
-Active durations are integrated to obtain cumulative operating hours.
+The operating hours counter uses changes in the magnetic field that occur during the operation of a machine or device to automatically detect periods of activity.
+A 3-axis magnetic field sensor is used, which measures the local magnetic field either permanently or periodically.As soon as a characteristic magnetic field change is detected – e.g., by switching on a motor, by rotating parts, or by current flow in the environment – the electronics interpret this as "active operating status."

 - The sensor continuously measures the magnetic field components Bx, By, Bz in µT.

-- The sampling rate can be dynamically adjusted (e.g., 10 Hz to 100 Hz), depending on desired response time and energy consumption.
+- The sampling rate can be dynamically adjusted (e.g., 10 Hz to 100 Hz), depending on the desired response time and energy consumption.

 - The microcontroller or a downstream signal processor analyzes the raw data.

-- Monitoring of typical activity indicators:
+Monitoring of typical activity indicators:

-- Magnetic field amplitude change above a defined threshold value.
+- Magnetic field amplitude change above a defined threshold value

-- Frequency analysis (e.g., periodic fluctuations in rotating parts).
+- Frequency analysis (e.g., periodic fluctuations in rotating parts)

-- Noise or vibration patterns in the magnetic field signal.
+- Noise or vibration patterns in the magnetic field signal

-- During the active state, a timer or time base (RTC or MCU-internal) runs.
+- During the active state, a timer or time base (RTC or MCU internal) runs.

-- Calibration / interference field compensation:
+Calibration / interference field compensation:

 | Application | Detection principle | Advantage |